CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block ORP.1 Organization.md

 It then has to be determined which person needs which access right to perform the function.
 The function separation (ORP.1 M4 separation of functions between operational and controlling tasks) has to be considered.
 Unnecessary access rights are to be avoided.

-In order to minimize the number of persons entitled to access a room, the principle of separation of functions should be taken into account.
+In order to minimize the number of persons authorized to enter a room, the principle of separation of functions should be taken into account.
 To prevent z.
 B. a separate storage of IT spare parts and data carriers the unauthorized access of a maintenance technician to the disk.

 The allocation and withdrawal of access authorizations must be documented.
 When withdrawing an access authorization, the return of the means of access must be guaranteed.
 In addition, it must be documented which conflicts have occurred in the allocation of access authorizations to persons.
 There may be grounds for conflict because people perceive functions that conflict with the separation of functions with regard to the access authorizations, or because of spatial necessities.